SUSTAINABILITY

 We are developing our internal structure with the basic policies of our internal control system as its base.

-The Group has established a code of ethics that emphasizes the importance of compliance and ensures that all officers and employees are fully aware of what that entails through an information system, training, and the like.
+The Group has established our MIXI Group Business Conduct Guidelines and Code of Ethics that emphasize the importance of compliance and ensures that all officers and employees are fully aware of what that entails through an information system, training, and the like.
 In addition, the Group has established an internal reporting system as a check against activities that are illegal or go against our Articles of Incorporation and to prevent scandals, and has prepared a system to exclude antisocial forces.

 For our information management system, we have established rules for information management, clarified denotation for important documents and how they should be stored, and created a system for safely saving and managing personal information, important business secrets, and information regarding director work activities.